PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: III. Filtering methods

 \section{III.
 Filtering methods}

-The Kalman Filter (KF) \cite{harvey1990forecasting} is a commonly used filtering method in estimating hidden state variables.
+The Kalman Filter (KF) \cite{harvey1990forecasting} is a commonly used filtering method in estimating latent state variables.
 However, KF can only deal with the linear Gaussian state model.
-To capture the non-linear dynamics in the PD model, we use Extended Kalman Filter (EKF) \cite{julier1997new} and Unscented Kalman Filter (UKF) \cite{julier2004unscented,wan2000unscented}.
+To capture the non-linear dynamics in the polynomial diffusion model, we use Extended Kalman Filter (EKF) \cite{julier1997new} and Unscented Kalman Filter (UKF) \cite{julier2004unscented,wan2000unscented}.
 Suppose we have a non-linear state-space model

 The EKF linearises the state and measurement equations through the first-order Taylor series.
 To run KF, we replace $J_f$ and $J_h$ with $E$ and $F_t$ respectively, where $J_f$ and $J_h$ are the Jacobians of $f(\cdot)$ and $h(\cdot)$.
 In contrast, the UKF uses a set of carefully chosen points, called sigma points, to represent the true distributions of state variables.
 Then, these sigma points are propagated through the state equation.
 The flowcharts of EKF and UKF are given in \autoref{fig:EKF} and \autoref{fig:UKF}, where some notations are defined as follow: